bitnami-labs/sealed-secrets/README.md

 The most recently created sealing key is the one used to seal new secrets when you use `kubeseal` and it's the one whose certificate is downloaded when you use `kubeseal --fetch-cert`.

-The renewal time of 30d is reasonable default, but it can be tweaked as needed with the `--key-renew-period=<value>` flag.
+The renewal time of 30d is a reasonable default, but it can be tweaked as needed with the `--key-renew-period=<value>` flag.
 The `value` field can be given as golang duration flag (eg: `720h30m`).

 A value of `0` will disable automatic key renewal.
-Of course, it's possible you have a valid use for disabling automatic sealing key renewal; but experience has shown that new users often tend to jump to conclusions that they want control over key renewal before fully understanding how sealed secrets work.
+Of course, it's possible you have a valid use case for disabling automatic sealing key renewal; but experience has shown that new users often tend to jump to conclusions that they want control over key renewal, before fully understanding how sealed secrets work.
 Read more about this in the [common misconceptions](#common-misconceptions-about-key-renewal) section below.

 > Unfortunately you cannot use e.g. "d" as a unit for days because that's not supported by the Go stdlib.
 Instead of hitting your face with a palm, take this as an opportunity to meditate on the [falsehoods programmers believe about time](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time).